 Mechanic Interactions

-Understanding how Outer Wilds's systems interact is where the real optimization lives:
+Understanding how Outer Wilds's systems interact is where the real optimization lives.
+Our combat guide covers this in detail.

 time loop exploration + space navigation: Every 22 minutes, the sun explodes and you wake up at your campfire on Timber Hearth.
 Combined with space navigation, you pilot a spacecraft with newtonian physics — thrust in one direction, you continue moving until you thrust the opposite way.